scoulomb/myDNS/4-Analysis/2-compare-apis.md

 - Bind manages view as optional wrapper around the zone:  [Example](../2-advanced-bind/2-bind-views/docker-bind-dns/named.conf).
 - Infoblox manages view as an optional field (default value is `default`) in the top level hierarchy of the body: [Example](../3-DNS-solution-providers/1-Infoblox/2-Infoblox-parallel-question-with-bind.md)
 - Azure DNS manages view by defining same zone in public API and private API: [Example](../3-DNS-solution-providers/2-Azure-DNS/4-Azure-views.md), Distinction is made in the path.

+It impacts the search, see [here](../3-DNS-solution-providers/1-Infoblox/1-Infoblox-API-overview.md#views) similar to check on type [here](../3-DNS-solution-providers/1-Infoblox/3-Infoblox-namespace.md).

 ## Retrieve